wojdyr/debyer/doc/index.rst

 AtomEye extended CFG, DL_POLY CONFIG/REVCON,
 LAMMPS input file, XMOL XYZ,
 and plain text with *x y z symbol* or *symbol x y z* in each line.
+See :ref:`dbr_conv` for details.

 **PBC**:
 if the input file contains the box size (e.g., in AtomEye CFG, LAMMPS and DL_POLY file formats) and the options ``-a``, ``-b``, ``-c`` are not given, the size from the file is used.
+This is really handy -- if you have PBCs it is better to avoid the xyz format which does not store the PBC cell.
 To discard PBC use options ``-a0``, ``-b0``, ``-c0``.
-PBC in only one or two dimensions are not supported.
+Only orthorhombic PBCs and only PBCs in all 3 dimensions are supported.

 **Sampling** large systems: when the ``--sample=N`` option is specified, *N* atoms are randomly chosen and only atomic distance